 The Netherlands.
 Dutch law provides that dividends may be distributed after adoption of the annual accounts by the general meeting from which it appears that such dividend distribution is allowed.
 Moreover, dividends may be distributed only to the extent the shareholders' equity exceeds the amount of the paid-up and called-up issued share capital and the reserves that must be maintained under the law or the Articles of Association.
-Interim dividends may be declared as provided in the Articles of Association and may be distributed to the extent that the shareholders' equity exceeds the amount of the paid-up and called-up issued share capital plus any reserves as described above as apparent from our financial statements.
+Interim dividends may be distributed to the extent that the shareholders' equity exceeds the amount of the paid-up issued share capital plus any reserves as described above as apparent from our financial statements.
 Under Dutch law, the Articles of Association may prescribe that the board of directors decide what portion of the profits are to be held as reserves.